concentrates on patterns of human activity and on their relationships with the environment.

 An area in which everyone shares in one or more distinctive characteristics

-a region that only exist as a conceptualization or idea & not physically demacated enity
+A region that only exists as a conceptualization or an idea and not as a physically demarcated entity.

 The acquisition of data about Earth's surface from a satellite orbiting the planet or other long-distance methods.

 Geographic Information Systems

 A collection of computer hardware and software that permits spatial data to be collected, recorded, stored, retrieved, manipulated, analyzed, and displayed to the user.